„To succeed in your mission, you must have single-minded devotion to your goal.“ ~ Abdul Kalam

 The problem today is that we live in a world of constant distraction, especially social networks like Facebook and Twitter shorten the attention span.
 In the case of Twitter we get used to messages below 140 letters.
 So I think our daily lifestyle is more often than not „anti single-minded“.
 I know people who aren’t able to concentrate on something anymore at all…

 The number one reason why single-mindedness prevails is that only then you can reach real depth in what you do.
 I am personally astonished by the level of depth I can reach with single-minded focus and what a difference it makes for me.
 The same is true when I don’t focus, soon or later something is missing.
-Only when you reach a certain depth of a topic you will have thorough understanding and you’re able to get new and innovative ideas.
+Only when you reach a certain depth of a topic you will have a thorough understanding and you’re able to get new and innovative ideas.

 For me one of the main benefits of single-minded work is that I actually can appreciate and enjoy what I do much more.
 I love to have something where I can put all my attention to and that also pays off because it creates extraordinary results.
-Results that wouldn’t be there in the first place if I wouldn’t have been able to reach the depth that is needed.
+Results that wouldn’t be there in the first place if I wouldn’t be able to reach the depth that is needed.

 For Real Success You Need Single-Minded Focus